Jonathan Jeanne

-Jonathan Josue Jeanne (born July 3, 1997) is a French basketball player for Le Mans Sarthe Basket of the French ProA league.
+Jonathan Josue Jeanne (born July 3, 1997) is a French basketball player who last played for Le Mans Sarthe Basket of the French ProA league.
 He was considered as a possible 2017 NBA draft first-round pick, before being diagnosed with Marfan syndrome.
 He did not get drafted that year because of the sudden development.
 Jeanne stands tall and plays in the power forward and center positions.

 Personal life

 His full name is Jonathan Josue Jeanne; he was born and raised in the French overseas territory Guadeloupe.
 Jeanne's sports history includes soccer, track and field and swimming.

 Professional career

 Jeanne began his basketball career in the youth set-up of Asc Ban E Lot in Guadeloupe.